Feargal Sharkey: Awards and honours

 In 2004, Sharkey was awarded the "Scott Piering Award", by the radio industry for "recognising achievement in the promotion of music and the understanding of the music industry to their colleagues in radio".
 He is the only member of the Radio Authority to have been honoured in this way by the radio industry.

-In 2006 he received the "Bottle Award" at the International Live Music Conference for "outstanding contribution to the live music industry".
+In 2006, he received the "Bottle Award" at the International Live Music Conference for "outstanding contribution to the live music industry".

 In 2008, Sharkey was awarded an Honorary Doctor of Arts, by the University of Hertfordshire in recognition of outstanding achievement in the field of music.

-In 2009 he entered The Guardians MediaGuardian 100, described as the "MediaGuardian's annual guide to the most powerful people in television, radio, newspapers, magazines, digital media, media business, advertising, marketing and PR", at number 56.
+In 2009, he entered The Guardians MediaGuardian 100, described as the "MediaGuardian's annual guide to the most powerful people in television, radio, newspapers, magazines, digital media, media business, advertising, marketing and PR", at number 56.

-In 2010 he appeared in Wired's The Wired 100, "Who are the people who shape the Wired world," at number 45.
+In 2010, he appeared in Wireds The Wired 100, "Who are the people who shape the Wired world," at number 45.
 The same year he received a Doctor of Letters honoris causa from the University of Ulster in recognition of his services to music.

 Sharkey was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to music.